flapdoodle-oss/de.flapdoodle.embed.mongo/src/test/resources/de/flapdoodle/embed/mongo/doc/Customizations.md

 ${testCustomizeArtifactStorage}
 ```

+.. or just by setting system env variable '${testCustomizeArtifactStorageENV.name}' or system property '${testCustomizeArtifactStorageSystemProperty.name}'.

 ## Custom database directory

 If you set a custom database directory, it will not be deleted after shutdown